PythWare/Aldnoah-Engine/README.md

-# Update on 2.025
+# Update on Aldnoah Engine going forward

-Aldnoah Engine's 2.025 update will remove editors that are built into Aldnoah Engine and have some GUI changes.
-Going forward AE is the foundational toolkit for making games it supports moddable but Editors with GUI will be built separately such as my Kybernes Tools.
+Editors will no longer be built into Aldnoah Engine from versions 2.025 onward.
+The reason is simple, there are other modders interested in building editors for various games AE supports.
+So rather than restrict those modders to coding in Python/Dart to be compatible with AE's design in versions like 2.023, AE is going to change for what it's used for.
+AE remains the foundational toolkit for making games it supports moddable but Editors with GUI will be built separately such as my Kybernes Tools or whatever else other modders choose to make.

+AE's focus is unpacking games it supports, a Mod Creator that turns modded files into Mod Manager supported mods, utility features (like generate taildata.json, decrypt/encrypt files, mod merging, etc), and a rad GUI that feels like an experience.
+It's not enough for software to be useful, i want using AE to feel like an experience as well.

 A big change in AE 2.025 is the Aldnoah Merger, it merges mods that affect the same files.
 Also the Tools gained a new one, Generate Taildata JSON.
 AE will generate the taildata needed for the mod manager without needing users to unpack any games.
 The only ones that have to unpack the games are modders since you'd need the extracted files.
-GUI example of 2.025 below

 <img width="1920" height="1031" alt="newae" src="https://github.com/user-attachments/assets/1ef01ea9-49c7-464e-bab8-f7a256e3b0cd" />